 ‘Bor’ is a Wildlife Sanctuary as well as a Tiger Reserve located in Wardha district of Maharashtra.
 It is spread over an area of 138.12 sq. km.
-Drainage basin of the nearby located Bor Dam falls within the reserve area.
+It is the sixth Tiger Reserve of Maharashtra.

 Towards the North-east lies the Pench Tiger Reserve, towards the east is Nagzira Navegaon Tiger Reserve, to the South-east is Karhandla Wildlife Sanctuary.
-The Tadoba Andhari Tiger Reserve is located to the South-east, Melghat Tiger Reseve stands to the west while Satpura Tiger Reserve lies to the North-west of the Sanctuary.
+The Tadoba Andhari Tiger Reserve is located to the South-east, Melghat Tiger Reserve stands to the west while Satpura Tiger Reserve lies to the North-west of the Sanctuary.

 The Sanctuary has a Core Zone of 115.92 sq. km.
 This is the most protected and inaccessible part of the Reserve since public access is prohibited.
 This accounts for more than 95% of the total Reserve area.

-The specially created Eco Tourism Zone is spread in 5.21 sq. km and serves the purpose of nature exploration and wildlife tourism.
+The specially created Eco-Tourism Zone is spread in 5.21 sq. km and serves the purpose of nature exploration and wildlife tourism.